mitchellkrogza/nginx-ultimate-bad-bot-blocker/MANUAL-CONFIGURATION.md

 **INCLUDE IMPORTANT SETTINGS IN NGINX.CONF**
 **Also see SAMPLE-nginx.conf file in the root of this repository**

-`cd /etc/nginx/conf.d`

 - copy the botblocker-nginx-settings.conf file directly from the repo

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/conf.d/botblocker-nginx-settings.conf -O botblocker-nginx-settings.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/conf.d/botblocker-nginx-settings.conf -O /etc/nginx/conf.d/botblocker-nginx-settings.conf`

 **What is included in this settings file above for nginx?**
 The important settings file above adds the rate limiting functions and hash_bucket settings for nginx for you.
 Below is what the file contains, you cn add these manually to your nginx.conf file if you so please but the include file above will do it for you ad nginx loads any .conf file in /etc/conf.d (See STEP 6)